 Reassessing Chris Bangle’s BMW Legacy.

-Of course he was not directly involved in designing any of the so called ‘Bangle era’ BMW‘s.
-As Director of Design, that would simply not have been his remit.
-For example, Adrian van Hoydoonk was responsible for the E65 7-Series and E63 6-series.
+Not that he was directly involved in designing any of the so called ‘Bangle-BMWs – of course, that would not have been his remit.
+For example, the E65 7-Series and E63 6-series were the work of Adrian van Hoydoonk.
 The E60 5-Series was penned by the late Davide Archangeli.
-Joji Nagashima did the E90 3-Series saloon (and also the preceding E39 5-Series, held as an exemplar of marque-specific perfection by BMW traditionalists).
+Joji Nagashima penned the E90 3-Series saloon (and also the preceding E39 5-Series, held as an exemplar of marque-specific perfection by BMW traditionalists).